DRUG TESTING METHODOLOGIES

 Drugs that are screened in a typical urine drug test include marijuana, cocaine, amphetamines and methamphetamines, PCP, opiates, and more.
-DISA's SAMHSA certified vendor partners, CRL, Alere, and Quest Diagnostics are some of the largest clinical testing laboratories in the U.S. and provides urine collection services for several major businesses worldwide.
+DISA's SAMHSA-certified vendor partners are some of the largest clinical testing laboratories in the U.S. and provide urine collection services for several major businesses worldwide.

-For more than 30 years DISA’s vendor partner, Psychemedics Corporation has been the pioneer and leader in hair drug testing.
-Psychemedics hair testing is considered cheat proof since it cannot be substituted, adulterated, or diluted with cleansers, bleachers, or dyes.
+For more than 35 years, DISA’s vendor partners have been the pioneers in hair drug testing.
+Hair testing is considered cheat-proof since it cannot be substituted, adulterated, or diluted with cleansers, bleaches, or dyes.

-The mouth swab drug test, which is also known as a saliva test or oral fluids test, collects a saliva sample from the inside of a person’s mouth.
+The mouth swab drug test, which is also known as a saliva test or oral fluid test, collects a saliva sample from the inside of a person’s mouth.
 Mouth swab drug tests remain popular among employers for many reasons, one of which is because they are less expensive than other drug tests.
-They are also easy to administer (a swab of the inner cheek is the most common collection method) and often the tests can be done on-site which makes them quick and efficient.
-FDA-approved onsite swab tests are available for testers to observe the specimen collection – making it hard to cheat– and send to the lab for confirmation.
-This also reduces tampering or a donor challenge later in the screening process.
+They are also easy to administer (a swab of the inner cheek is the most common collection method) and often the sample collection can be done on-site which makes them quick and efficient.
+FDA-approved onsite swabs are available for testers to observe the specimen collection, making it hard to cheat; samples are then sent to the lab for screening and confirmation.
+This also reduces tampering, shy bladder, and any donor challenge later in the screening process.

-Drugs take time to metabolize and pass through the system, but saliva tests can detect use that has been extremely recent -- ranging from a few minutes to about 48 hours.
+Drugs take time to metabolize and pass through the system into urine, but saliva tests can detect use that has been extremely recent -- ranging from a few minutes to about 48 hours.
 This makes oral fluid testing ideal for a wide variety of testing situations.

-Some states limit or prohibit onsite testing, so employers need to be aware of the laws that apply to them.
-DISA’s vendor partner, a pioneer of oral fluid technology, is a leader in providing all of your oral testing needs.
+DISA’s vendor partner is a pioneer of oral fluid technology and a leader in providing all of your oral testing needs and education.

 Unlike other tests for drug consumption, alcohol tests can only show current levels of impairment or intoxication, but not past use.
 Breath alcohol tests are the most common form of alcohol testing in the workplace.
 Alcohol tests using this methodology are administered by having the person blow into a breathalyzer and the results are given as a number.